olastor/paperify/README.md

 ## About

-This is a web client for editing and previewing documents, which are generated with [Pandoc](https://pandoc.org/).
+This is a web client for editing and previewing documents, which are generated with [Pandoc](https://pandoc.org/) and the [paperify backend](https://github.com/olastor/paperify-backend).
 Please visit [paperify.org](https://www.paperify.org) for a demo.

 ## Developement